nmmsv/cse185-spring18-week4/CSE185_Week4_PartI.md

 **UNIX TIP**: Using a compression method like `gzip` or `bgzip` can save tons of space when dealing with huge files.
 Gzipped files aren't directrly human-readable.
 However, you can use the `zcat` command to write the contents of the file to standard output.
 For instance, to see the head of a gzipped file, you can do `zcat file.gz | head`.
 You can similarly pipe the output of `zcat` to other commands like `wc`.
 </blockquote>

 Run `fastqc` on the fastq files.
 You do not need to include the figures in your lab report, although you should keep track of the output `html` files.
 Comment on anything flagged as problematic in the methods section of your report.
+See if you can find an explanation in the fastqc help online about whether the flags you see are specific to RNA-seq datasets.

 ## 2. RNA-seq sequence alignment